ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ::: Exercise

 :::Question
-Verify when we use the moment of inertia for a simple pendulum (point mass) that you get back out the $\omega_0$ we expect.
+Verify when we use the moment of inertia for a simple pendulum (point mass) that you get back out the $\Omega$ we expect.
 :::

 To figure out the moment of inertia for your phone we will need to do two things.